-3.3 Health Services
+4.3 Health Services

 As mentioned in Section 1, Social Justice Ireland includes the right to essential healthcare amongst its core rights that need to guide policy-making in the future.
-Against the backdrop of the worst public health crisis in a century, (Calina et al. 2020), the issue of access to health care and of reducing health inequalities has come absolutely central to ensuring an effective, equitable and lasting recovery.
-While the pandemic has massively exacerbated such inequalities, the goals of the Europe 2020 strategy - which aims to ensure better access to healthcare as an essential ingredient of inclusive growth - appears more pressing than ever before (OECD, 2020d).
-Its aims build upon both the EU Sustainable Development Goals (SDG 3), which aim to ensure health and well-being for all at all ages, and the European Pillar of Social Rights which calls for universal access to high-quality healthcare and emphasises the importance of preventive healthcare.
+As Europe and the world aims to recover from the worst public health crisis in a century, (Calina et al. 2020), the issue of access to health care and of reducing health inequalities has come absolutely central to ensuring an effective, equitable and lasting recovery.
+While the Covid-19 pandemic has massively exacerbated such inequalities, the goals of the Europe 2020 strategy - which aims to ensure better access to healthcare as an essential ingredient of inclusive growth - appears more pressing than ever before (OECD, 2020d).
+Its aims build upon both the EU Sustainable Development Goals (SDG 3), which aim to ensure health and wellbeing for all at all ages, and the European Pillar of Social Rights which calls for universal access to highquality healthcare and emphasises the importance of preventive healthcare.

-In international terms, European countries stand out globally as leaders in health care and provision (GBD 2015 Healthcare Access, 2017) EU citizens enjoy near-universal access to healthcare, their life expectancy remains among the highest in the world while infant mortality rates have dropped to very low levels; and health expenditure constitutes a significant part of government and private expenditure (Eurostat 2018b).
+In international terms, European countries stand out globally as leaders in health care and provision (GBD 2015 Healthcare Access, 2017) EU citizens enjoy near-universal access to healthcare, their life expectancy remains among the highest in the world while infant mortality rates have dropped to very low levels; and health expenditure constitutes a significant part of government and private expenditure Eurostat (2018b).